wexi/amforth-shadow/doc/source/TG/Architecture.rst

 data inside the forth interpreter and a word to parse a word.

 .. code-block:: forth

-   create r:foo
+   \ order is important!
-     :noname ... ; , \ interpret action
+   :noname ... ;  \ postpone action
-     :noname ... ; , \ compile action
+   :noname ... ;  \ compile action
-     :noname ... ; , \ postpone action
+   :noname ... ;  \ interpret action
+   recognizer: r:foo

-   : rec-foo ( addr len -- i*x r:foo ) ... ;
+   : rec:foo ( addr len -- i*x r:foo | r:fail ) ... ;

-The word ``rec-foo`` is the actual recognizer.
+The word ``rec:foo`` is the actual recognizer.
 It analyzes the string it gets.
-There are two results possible: Either the word is recognized and the address of the method table is returned Or a failure information is generated which is actually a predefined method table named ``r:fail``.
+There are two results possible: Either the word is recognized and the address of the method table is returned or a failure information is generated which is actually a predefined method table named ``r:fail``.

-The calling parameters to ``rec-foo`` are the address and the length of a word in RAM.
+The calling parameters to ``rec:foo`` are the address and the length of a word in RAM.
 The recognizer must not change it.
 The result (i*x) is the parsed and converted data and the method table to deal with it.